Baptistemontan/leptos_i18n/docs/book/src/declare/05_foreign_keys.md

 > **note**: while floats are supported, they don't carry all the information once deserialized such as leading 0, so some truncation may occur.

-## Multiple counts ranges or plurals
+## Multi counts plurals

-If you need multiple counts for a plural or a range, for example:
+If you need multiple counts for a plural, like for example:

 ```json
 {